DeepaPeri/docs/oops.md

 	* Overriding
 	* A super class reference variable referring a sub class object
 	* Such super class reference variable - calling an overridden method
+* *Calls to overridden methods are resolved at runtime*

 ```java